-When you apply for an individual long term disability insurance policy, you may receive an offer of coverage with specific limitations or exclusions.
+When you apply for physician disability insurance, you may receive an offer of coverage with specific limitations or exclusions.

 Exclusions and limitations are added by the insurance carrier to mitigate their risk of paying a claim for an illness or injury resulting from high-risk conditions or activities.

 During the application process, the insurer will schedule a paramedical exam.
 This will consist of an interview to gather medical history, as well as collection of blood and urine and recording of height, weight, blood pressure and pulse.
 The results of the exam plus your medical records will be sent to the insurance company’s underwriter.

 You will also be asked several lifestyle questions to further assess your risk of filing a claim for disability coverage.
 For example, the insurance company may want to know upfront if you participate in high-risk activities such as rock climbing or skydiving.

-If you are granted disability insurance coverage with an exclusion, the insurance company will insure you but will add language to your policy that they will not cover certain body parts, conditions, or disabilities resulting from certain activities.
+If you are granted disability insurance coverage with an exclusion, the insurance company will still insure you.
+But the insurer will add language to your policy that they will not cover certain body parts, conditions, or disabilities resulting from certain activities.

 Many exclusions apply to all applicants.
 For example, disability insurers typically will not pay claims for injury or illness resulting from: